davelevine/portfolio/public/data/now/now.md

 ## Personal

-I'm still living on Long Island with my wife and two kids.
+I'm living on Long Island with my wife and two kids.
 Remote work has been my routine for nearly 4.5 years, which allows me to have a healthy balance of work and family life.

 I'm currently reading [Essentialism: The Disciplined Pursuit of Less] by Greg McKeown